-NASFAA Leadership & Legislative Conference & Expo participants are encouraged to participate in meetings with their delegation in the U.S. Congress on Capitol Hill.
-Having financial aid professionals partake in personal interactions with members of Congress and staff delivers the on-the-ground perspectives necessary for policymakers with Higher Education Act reauthorization on the horizon.
+NASFAA Leadership & Legislative Conference & Expo participants are encouraged to participate in meetings with their respective delegations in the U.S. Congress on Capitol Hill.
+Having financial aid professionals engage in personal interactions with members of Congress and staff delivers the on-the-ground perspectives necessary for policymakers to make informed decisions.

-Participants must schedule their own Capitol Hill meetings.
+Participants are responsible for scheduling their own Capitol Hill meetings, and are encouraged to begin reaching out to congressional offices to schedule meetings in early January.
 If at all possible, attempt to coordinate with other members of your state.
-Participants are encouraged to schedule at least three meetings: one with their Representative and one with each of their Senators.
-You are encouraged to begin scheduling your meetings as soon as possible.
+Participants are encouraged to schedule at least three meetings: one with their representative and one with each of their senators.

 If the legislator does not have time on his or her schedule that day, ask to meet with the legislative aide that handles education issues.
 Some offices are able to schedule appointments well in advance, while others prefer to wait until the week or two before the requested date, so be prepared to be flexible and patient.
 Some offices may also ask you to complete an online meeting request form before they enter your meeting request into the calendar.
 You will also have to be persistent with some offices, as they may not immediately respond to your request; several follow-up emails or phone calls may be necessary.

-NOTE: These meetings can last anywhere from 30 minutes to a full hour, so you may want to give yourself an hour for each meeting to be on the safe side.
-In addition, please allot at least 30 minutes between meetings on the House and Senate sides of the Capitol Complex to allow for time to get from one appointment to the next.
+Please note: These meetings typically last around 30 minutes but can run as long as 45 minutes, so you may want to give yourself 45 minutes to an hour for each meeting to be on the safe side.
+In addition, please allot at least 30 minutes between meetings on the House and Senate sides of the Capitol complex to allow for time to travel from one appointment to the next.

-We ask that you please complete the online Hill appointment form by Friday, February 16.
 Having your appointment schedule helps us to prepare sufficient materials for your Hill meetings.
-If you have trouble scheduling your appointments, email NASFAA's Policy staff at email@example.com for assistance.
+Once you have scheduled your meetings, please submit the Hill Visit Appointment Form so NASFAA's policy staff is aware of your meeting schedule.
+If you have trouble scheduling your appointments, email NASFAA's policy staff at [email protected] for assistance.

-The dress for the Capitol Hill Day is business attire.
-We also encourage you to bring an umbrella, comfortable shoes (many women wear sneakers or flip-flops to enter the buildings, and then switch into their dress shoes after going through the metal detectors), and a camera to take photos with your legislators.
-Security is tight at the Capitol Hill complex (similar to airport security), so be sure to leave all other unnecessary items at home.
-Please note that any food, drink, or containers for food or drink (such as coffee mugs) are prohibited in the Capitol building.
+The dress for the Capitol Hill day is business attire.
+When attending meetings in person, we also encourage you to bring an umbrella, comfortable shoes (many people wear sneakers or other comfortable shoes to enter the buildings, and then switch into their dress shoes after going through the metal detectors), a camera to take photos with your legislators, and business cards.
+Security is tight at the Capitol Hill complex (similar to airport security), so be sure to leave all other unnecessary items behind.